Everything You Need to Know About the 2018 Met Gala

 From pop-culture icons like Kim Kardashian and the Jenner sisters, to singers like Kanye West, Beyoncé and Madonna, to Oscar winners like Jennifer Lawrence and Anne Hathaway, to supermodels like Cara Delevingne and Bella Hadid, the evening is chock-full of the entertainment industry’s leading figures.
 Many have used the Met as a platform to publicize their new-couple status: last year featured Selena Gomez and The Weeknd’s romantic debut, with Gigi Hadid and Zayn Malik doing the same the year before.

-What’s the Deal With the Last Guest Who Arrives At the Met Gala?
+What’s the Deal With the Last Guest Who Arrives at the Met Gala?

 Short Answer: They’re supposed to be the big finale.